Yashixiang "Duck Shit" 2019

 Wudong Mountain, Chaozhou, Guangdong

-Yashixiang is a relatively recent Phoenix Oolong varietal.
-The mother tree, at 85 years old, is situated in Pingkangtou Village in Wudong Mountain, at more than 900m elevation.
+Yashixiang, or “Duck Shit,” is a relatively recent Phoenix Oolong varietal.
+The mother tree, now 85 years old, is situated in the well-known Pingkangtou Village on Wudong Mountain, at just over 900m elevation.

-Legend has it that the name Yashixiang or “duck shit” came from Pingkangtou Village.
-The mother tree was planted in a tea garden where the soil was yellow and high in clay and minerals, which resembled duck shit in color.
-The tea plants grew beautiful dark green tea leaves, and villagers asked the tea farmer for the name of the varietal.
-Afraid that his tea plant would be stolen, the tea farmer pretended to be calm and said “its not good tea, it smells like duck shit”.
+Legend has it that the name Yashixiang or “Duck Shit” came from Pingkangtou Village.
+The mother tree was planted in a tea garden where the soil was tinted yellow, dense with clay and minerals that made it resemble the colour of duck shit.
+The tea trees plant in this soil grew beautiful, dark green tea leaves, and villagers asked the tea farmer for the name of this striking new varietal of oolong.
+Afraid that his tea plant would be stolen, the tea farmer, with a calm, slightly defeated face, responded, “it's not good tea, it smells like duck shit.”

-To enjoy the full experience of this tea, I highly recommend using a high grade porcelain gaiwan for brewing.
-After each infusion, make sure to smell the inside of the lid of your gaiwan with this simple technique: short and quick puffs of air in and out of your nose.
-The aroma changes dramatically with each puff of air in and out of your nose.
+To fully experience this tea, we highly recommend using a high quality porcelain gaiwan for brewing.
+After each infusion, be sure to smell the inside of the lid of your gaiwan by breathing short and quick puffs of air in and out of your nose very close to the lid.
+Repeating this after each infusion, you will see that aroma changes dramatically with each puff of air in and out of your nose.
+The scent of Duck Shit takes us to many, very beautiful places.

 . . .